 If scarlet represents sin that will be redeemed then Yeshua having a scarlet robe placed upon Him and then taken off of Him is a word picture that paints a striking image.
 Our sins are placed upon Him and through His death our sins are stripped away.

-Yeshua is also mocked as the “King of the Jews” and simultaneously it is implied, as one who wears the scarlet robe, that He is mocked as the “High Priest of the Jews”.
+Yeshua was also mocked as the “King of the Jews” and simultaneously it was implied, as one who wore the scarlet robe, that He was mocked as the “High Priest of the Jews”.
 This would be a concept more familiar to the Jewish people at the time.
-Yeshua is stripped of His scarlet robe and sent to the cross to be a crimson-worm, His red blood shed like the sacrificial lamb of Passover.
+Yeshua was stripped of His scarlet robe and sent to the cross to be a crimson-worm, His red blood shed like the sacrificial lamb of Passover.